cloudcaptainai/helium_flutter/README.md

 See this [Flutter documentation](https://docs.flutter.dev/packages-and-plugins/swift-package-manager/for-app-developers) for more details.

-**NOTE -** You can still use Cocoapods for your dependencies if preferred.
-If you need to disable Swift Package Manager dependencies after having enabled it, refer to that same [Flutter documentation](https://docs.flutter.dev/packages-and-plugins/swift-package-manager/for-app-developers#how-to-turn-off-swift-package-manager). _(Flutter version 3.24 or higher is still recommended.)_
+**Note -** You can still use Cocoapods for your dependencies if preferred.
+If you need to disable Swift Package Manager dependencies after having enabled it, refer to that same [Flutter documentation](https://docs.flutter.dev/packages-and-plugins/swift-package-manager/for-app-developers#how-to-turn-off-swift-package-manager). _(Flutter version 3.24 or higher still required)_

 Note that Helium requires a deployment target of iOS 14 or higher.
 This can be specified by setting it in your `ios/Podfile`with: